tobias-fyi/challenges/100DaysofX/02-Story/008/008-Story.md

 The very beginning.

 ---- ∫ ----

-    CWS-008 ~ Amazing how easily gratefulness and hopefulness will dispell negative nostalgia and regret

 He smiled and hopped up to his feet, sweeping his gaze across the dark valley.
 Even without the assistance of the garb's eyepieces, he could make out the shapes of the trees by the lights of those that loved among them.